William Yakutumba: Mai-Mai Yakutumba

 In September 2007, Yakutumba and his political deputy, Raphael Looba Undji, visited Kinshasa at the invitation of then-president Joseph Kabila.
 They spent around six months in the city, where they established political contacts.
 Following the visit, Yakutumba established the Party of Action for the Reconstruction of Congo (PARC), the political wing of his group.

 During the period of 2009–2010, Yakutumba used his forces to pressure politicians and the armed forces into supporting his goals.
 During this time, he also feigned disarmament, which he would use to regroup and strengthen his militia more.
 Yakutumba also had entered a relationship with the National Forces of Liberation, a dissident Burundian rebel faction.
 This relationship allowed Yakutumba's forces access to more advanced training and weaponry.
 In 2011, he merged his political wing, the PARC, with his new armed wing, the Alleluia Armed Forces (FAAL), forming the PARC-FAAL, better known as Mai-Mai Yakutumba.

 This new development caused Yakutumba to shift his rhetoric to a national scale, claiming Joseph Kabila was an agent of Rwanda.
 As the years went on, however, Mai-Mai Yakutumba fell out of political relevance, content with taxing roads, fishing, and gold mining in areas under the group's influence.
 Yakutumba, by 2014, no longer had the military prowess or political clout he had in the years before.

 National Coalition of the People for the Sovereignty of Congo

 In late 2016 to early 2017, Yakutumba re-emerged, leading a wide coalition of Mai-Mai groups calling itself the National Coalition of the People for the Sovereignty of Congo (CNPSC).
 The new coalition launched two major offensives in South Kivu in 2017 and 2018, even coming close to capturing Uvira city.
 Yakutumba stated that he intended to overthrow the government to "chase the dictator Kabila from power".
 Yakutumba claims to have around 10,000 troops under his command, but analysts disagree, stating he has close to 1,000.

-Currently, the coalition is engaged in fighting mainly against the Banyamulenge-led Ngumino and Twiganeho militias.
+As of 2020, the CNPSC is engaged in fighting mainly against the Banyamulenge-led Ngumino and Twiganeho militias.
 In a recent video statement, Yakutumba re-affirmed the coalition's goals, as well as denounced alleged invasions of the country by Rwandophone groups.

+On 19 June 2023, the European Union and United Kingdom placed sanctions on Yakutumba for his alleged role in violating international law and committing wartime sexual violence during the Kivu conflict.
+He was also banned from entering the European Union.